Does Medical Marijuana Require Proper Storage and Disposal?

 What About Disposing Of Recreational Marijuana?

-As of this publication, 18 states and Washington D.C. have legalized recreational marijuana.
+As of 2024, 38 states and Washington D.C. have legalized recreational marijuana.
 However, getting rid of recreational cannabis is not regulated like its medical counterpart.
 The THC in marijuana, whether recreational or medicinal, could still pose a risk to children and pets.
 Thus, the result-oriented concept of disposal is still a good idea.

-If you have edibles, oils, or other THC products, this same method can be used for disposal.
+If you have edibles, oils, or other THC products, you can use this same method for disposal.
 A final option would be incinerating or burning marijuana.
 Law enforcement agencies often use this method to dispose of seized drugs.

-Contact Medical Waste Pros to Get Started on Regulated Medical Waste Disposal
+Contact Medical Waste Pros to Get Regulated Medical Waste Disposal Services

 Do you have questions about regulations, require training to be compliant, or need training aids to educate your employees who handle medical waste?
 We know the professionals in your area who can serve all your medical waste needs.
-Call us at (888)-755-6370 or fill out the form, and we’ll contact you right away to get you started.
+Call us at (888)-755-6370 or fill out the form, and we’ll contact you right away to start you on your service.